Road Safety Minister Peter Malinauskas has announced that ECE 22.05 standard helmets can be worn by motorcyclists in South Australia.

-“Now that ECE 22.05 standard helmets can be legally sold, the South Australian Government will update our laws so that these helmets can be worn here,” Mr Malinauskas said.
+“Now that ECE 22.05 standard helmets can be legally sold, the South Australian Government has updated our laws so that these helmets can be worn here,” Mr Malinauskas said.

-The Road Traffic (Miscellaneous) Regulations 2014 will also be updated to remove from the list of approved helmet standards, all standards and models pre-dating 1988.
+The Road Traffic (Miscellaneous) Regulations 2014 have also been updated to remove from the list of approved helmet standards, all standards and models pre-dating 1988.

-Current provisions allowing a bicycle helmet to be used by a motorcycle passenger under the age of six years will also be removed.
+Current provisions allowing a bicycle helmet to be used by a motorcycle passenger under the age of six years have also been removed.

 11 motorcyclists were killed and more than 100 were seriously injured on South Australian roads in 2015.